 Classic homemade bagels are such a wonderful thing to see on your counter and smell in your kitchen.
 Crisp on the outside, dense and firm on the inside, nothing else like them.
 This recipe delivers.
 The boiling and then the baking give them their unique quality that’s just perfect for smoked salmon, cream cheese, red onion, and capers (yes, that’s my favorite topping!).
 The whole-wheat flour gives the resulting bagels just a little extra nuttiness, which I quite liked.
 I finished some with sesame seeds and the rest with sesame seeds, poppy seeds, and garlic.
 My family thought they’d died and gone to bagel heaven.

 It’s quite simple, just a little time-consuming.
 The overnight rise makes for a simple beginning the next morning as long as you can remember to get going the night before.
 Waiting for that second rise in the morning can be a little tricky if your kitchen isn’t warm enough, so I make sure I turn on the 425°F oven before I even remove the dough from the fridge—then that second rise gets a little extra kitchen help.
 Don’t cheat on the boiling time and don’t put more than 3 in your pan at a time, as the water temperature will drop too quickly.
 Other than that, these really are a treat.
 Go on, you know you want to!

-You won’t be disappointed with this recipe.
+You won’t be disappointed with this recipe for classic homemade bagels.
 These are very good bagels that are easy to make.
 Too many bagel recipes make what’s more like a round roll with a hole in the middle rather than a real bagel.

 I halved the recipe and got 18 bagels.
 Of course, the number of bagels you get from the recipe will depend on the size you make them.
 The recipe works very well and the outcome was a bagel with a crisp crust and nice, chewy center.